dobrou/CsvLINQPadDriver/README.md

 --
 - Some strange Unicode characters in column names may cause errors in generated data context source code.
 - Writing changed objects back to CSV is not directly supported, there is no `.SubmitChanges()` .
 But you can use LINQPad's `Util.WriteCsv`.
+- Similar files single class generation might not work well for files with relations.

 Author
 --